abitarafan/ecom-demo/Readme.md

 # Registration

-User can be registered using fake email due since it is for demo purposes.
+User can be registered using fake email since it is for demo purposes.

 # To add remove or update products